genesiscommunitysuccess/docs/docs/03_server/03_request-server/02_basics.md

 ## Where block

 The `where` block enables you to specify the conditions for which data should be returned.
 The `where` block can take two optional parameters:

 * `row` - this represents a row from the table or view
 * `parameters` - this is a GenesisSet that holds the parameters that are passed on the request; the parameters can be accessed by using the GenesisSet getters to access named parameters

 In this contrived example below, the `where` block filters rows whose instrumentCode is not equal to "ALLL3" and the request parameter "ALTERNATE_TYPE" is either "RIC" or "BLOOMBERG".

-The row parameter represents the rows returned from the table or view defined at the top of the `requestReply` definition, in this case INSTRUMENT_DETAILS.
+The row parameter represents the rows returned from the table or view defined at the top of the `requestReply` definition, in this case, INSTRUMENT_DETAILS.

 import Example1 from '/examples/requestserver/_reqrep1.md'